siemens/ix/packages/documentation/docs/migration/uxt.md

 If your facing troubles please let us know by [raising an issue](https://github.com/siemens/ix/issues).

 # Component name changes
-In case you want to start using the actual Industrial Experience web components, we collected all the component names for you to find them easier:
+In case you want to start using the actual Industrial Experience web components, we collected the most important component names for you to find them easier:

 | **User Experience Toolkit**                   | **Industrial Experience**                                          |
 | --------------------------------------------- | ------------------------------------------------------------------ |